 Table 4 presents the reduced form and the second stage least squares (or instrumental variable) estimates.
-By definition, both have the same sign, but they differ in their magnitude as the instrumental variable estimate is equal to the reduced form coefficient divided by the first stage.
-Said otherwise, the instrumental variable estimate is the scaled version of the reduced form.
-Overall, the second stage least squares results suggest that a 10 percent increase in the mortgage loan amount relates to a 1.1 percent reduction in major crimes, driven mainly by a 3.1 and 1.6 percent decrease in theft and burglary (changes estimated as $(e^{\beta_1}-1)/10$ percent).
-Motor vehicle thefts experienced a significant 5.1 percent increase as there are 10 percent more mortgages in the neighborhood, probably related to more crime opportunities and population movement, and consistent with being procyclical with the economy (Cook and Zarkin, 1985; Bushway et al., 2012).
-Violent crime shows a negative but statistically insignificant decrease of 1.1 percent for every 10 percent increase in mortgage loans.
-However, this result seems to be a consequence of aggravated assault of about a 2.4 percent decrease and not a direct consequence of fewer murders or robberies.
-These last two crime categories show no significant changes, and their point estimates are close to zero, which is a finding different from previous studies that argue that mortgages reduce homicides.
-Finally, there is also a significant decrease in non-serious crimes, representing all other crimes reported to the police or discovered by law enforcement but not included in the major crime categories (property and violent crimes).
+They differ in their magnitude as the instrumental variable estimate is equal to the reduced form coefficient divided by the first stage (it is the scaled version of the reduced form).
+The second stage least squares results suggest that a 10 percent increase in the mortgage loan amount relates to a 1.1 percent reduction in major crimes, driven mainly by a 3.1 and 1.6 percent decrease in theft and burglary (changes estimated as $(e^{\beta_1}-1)/10$ percent).
+Motor vehicle thefts experience a 5.1 percent increase when there is a 10 percent change in neighborhood mortgages, probably related to more crime opportunities and population movement, and consistent with being procyclical with the economy (Cook and Zarkin, 1985; Bushway et al., 2012).
+Violent crime shows a negative but statistically insignificant decrease.
+Aggravated assault shows only a significant 2.4 percent decrease for every 10 percent increase in lending.
+Murders and robberies have no significant changes, and their point estimates are close to zero, which is a finding different from previous studies that argue that mortgages reduce homicides.
+Finally, there is also a significant decrease in non-serious crimes of 1.6 percent due to a 10 percent in mortgages.